Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## getAccountData

-Downloads the inbox, the outbox, and the account balance file.
+Downloads the inbox, the outbox, and the account balance file to the client.

 * Attribute `accountID`: Identifier.